 You may plug in additional USB hard drives to either of the USB ports on your TeraStation.
-See page 35 for setting up your USB hard drive on the TeraStation.
-Page 50 shows you how to set up TeraStation to backup to a USB Hard Drive.
+See page 34 for setting up your USB hard drive on the TeraStation.
+See page 38 for information on setting up shared folders on a USB Hard Drive.
+Page 37 will show you how to reformat the USB Hard Drive.
+Page 47 shows you how to set up TeraStation to backup to a USB Hard Drive.

-See page 55 for more information on using the TeraStation with a UPS.
+See pages 52 and 53 for more information on using the TeraStation with a UPS.